rsyncOSX/RsyncUI/README.md

 ## Dependencies

-RsyncUI is implemented in utilizing the SwiftUI and Combine declarative framworks, and the Swift 5.4+ language.
+RsyncUI is implemented by utilizing the SwiftUI and Combine declarative frameworks, and Swift 5.4+.
 There are though three source code dependencies:

 - check for TCP connectivity by utilizing [SwiftSocket](https://github.com/swiftsocket/SwiftSocket), some functions require connections to remote servers
 - execute pre and post shellscripts by utilizing John Sundell´s [ShellOut](https://github.com/JohnSundell/ShellOut)
 - utilizing John Sundell´s [Files](https://github.com/JohnSundell/Files) for reading files and catalogs

 All three are available as source code and automatically included as part of building RsyncOSX.
-There are also a copule of other sources from GitHub included as source code.
+There are also a couple of other sources from GitHub included as source code.
 Two of those are:

 - [ActivityIndicatorView](https://github.com/exyte/ActivityIndicatorView) - RsyncUI is using [RotatingDotsIndicatorView](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Views/Modifiers/Indicators/RotatingDotsIndicatorView.swift)
 - [AlertToast](https://github.com/elai950/AlertToast) - a better looking Alert for simple messages to the user

-Whenever RsyncUI is throwing an error, it is presented as a SwiftUI Alert.
+When RsyncUI is throwing an error, it is presented as a SwiftUI Alert.

 ## Tools used